Coconut Fried Rice with Smoked Texas Brisket

 - Add some kosher salt for additional seasoning and to keep moisture amounts in check.

-- Less is more; too many ingredients makes this something other than fried rice
+- Less is more; too many ingredients make this something other than fried rice

 - Toss the fried rice well so that each grain of rice is separate from the others and that there is an even distribution of all the ingredients and mix-ins.

-Key Tips for Cooking Brisket Fried Coconut Rice – Texture
+Key Tips for Cooking Fried Rice – Texture

 Great texture is essential to fried rice.
 You want it sticky enough to pickup small clumps with chopsticks but also separate enough to appreciate that fried texture.